-5.2.1.5 Security requirements for the IT Environment resulting from FCS\CKM.1
+5.2.1.6 Security requirements for the IT Environment resulting from FCS_CKM.1

-The security functional requirement "Cryptographic key generation (FCS\CKM.1)" met by TOE has the following dependencies
+The security functional requirement "Cryptographic key generation (FCS_CKM.1)" met by TOE has the following dependencies

-- [FDP\CKM.2 Cryptographic key distribution or FCS\COP.1 Cryptographic operation],
+- [FDP_CKM.2 Cryptographic key distribution or

+- FCS_COP.1 Cryptographic operation],

-- FCS\CKM.4 Cryptographic key destruction,
+- FCS_CKM.4 Cryptographic key destruction,

-- FMT\MSA.2 Secure security attributes.
+- FMT_MSA.2 Secure security attributes.

-FCS\COP.1 is fulfilled by the TOE.
-FCS\CKM.4 and FMT\MSA.2 has to be fulfilled by the environment as described above for the RSA algorithm.
+FCS_COP.1 is fulfilled by the TOE.
+FCS_CKM.4 and FMT_MSA.2 has to be fulfilled by the environment as described above for the RSA and EC algorithm.

-Note: The TOE can be delivered without the RSA2048 library or/and the ECC library.
-In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and Elliptic Curve Cryptography (ECC) and the IT environment has not to fulfil the requirements of this chapter.
+Note: The cryptographic libraries RSA and EC are delivery options.
+Therefore the TOE may come with free combinations of or without these libraries.
+In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).